Dingal: Dingal Nam-Mala by Kushal Labh

 Dingal Nam-Mala, or Udingal Nam-Mala, is the oldest available dictionary of Dingal language.
 It was authored by a court-poet of Jaisalmer, Kusha Labh Jain, in 1618.
 The then ruler of Jaisalmer, Har Raj is also a co-author of this work.

 Nagraj Dingal Kosa by Nagraj Pingal

 Nagraj Dingal Kosa by Nagraj Pingal was written in 1821.
 Its manuscript was found in the personal collection of Panramji Motisar of Judiya village in Marwar.

 Avdhan-Mala by Udairam Barhath

 Avdhan-Mala was written by Udairam Barhath.
 He was a contemporary of Maharaja Man Singh of Marwar.
 Born in Thabukda village of Marwar, he lived in Bhuj city in Kutch and was a great scholar of his time.
 Avdhan-Mala is found amongst his other work called Kavi-Kula-Bodh.

 Anekarthi Kosa by Udairam Barhath

 Anekarthi Kosa is another text by Udairam Barhath which is collection of synonyms of Dingal words.
 Its part of Kavi-Kula-Bodh.
-It also sometimes includes Sanskrit words as synonymns.
+It also sometimes includes Sanskrit words as synonyms.
 The whole text is written using Dohas making it easier for memorization.